Nikon D4 Video Settings

 In the movie Settings, choose your Frame Size/Frame Rate.
 The standard Frame Rate for movie theaters and TV is 24 fps.

-People will often shoot higher Frame Rate to make a slow motion by slowing it down to 24 fps.
+People often shoot higher Frame rates to make a slow motion by slowing it down to 24 fps.

 Your shutter speed on the camera should be set to twice the Frame Rate for the movie settings.
-If you are shooting 24 frames, you will be at 1/60 since this is the closest.
+If you shoot 24 frames, you will be at 1/60 since this is the closest.
 If you hit 60 fps, then 1/125 should be your setting.

-I shoot most of the time on 1080/30fps and set for High Quality.
+I usually shoot on 1080/30fps and set it for high quality.

-Most of the time, the microphone setting needs to be set manually, and use the Sound Levels to adjust the recording volume.
+Most of the time, the microphone setting must be set manually, and the sound levels must be used to adjust the recording volume.
 I highly recommend using headphones and looking at the audio meter on the viewfinder.
 Be careful because the recording level and the headphone volumes are set separately.

-Some of this is personal preference, but the key is if using more than one camera that all the settings be set the same, or you will have trouble matching the video and color can look off switching between the cameras.
+Some of this is personal preference, but the key is if using more than one camera, all the settings are set the same, or you will have trouble matching the Video, and color can look off switching between the cameras.

 You can adjust your microphone levels and exposure when you go to Live View in movie mode.
 To prevent light entering via the viewfinder from interfering with exposure, close the viewfinder eyepiece shutter.

 It would help if you went to manual mode to have the most control over the settings.
-A little movement by a subject can make the exposure change even when the light stays the same.
+A subject’s movement can change the exposure even when the light stays the same.
 Use manual mode.

 As you can see from this chart, you can control more in manual mode.